 Treating Doctor: See Treating Physician.

-Treating Physician: The physician selected by the injured worker from the panel of physicians provided by the employer/carrier.
+Treating Physician: The physician selected by the injured worker from the panel of physicians provided by the employer/insurance carrier.
 Also see Panel of Physicians.

-Virginia Victims Fund (VVF) formerly known as the Criminal Injuries Compensation Fund: The Virginia Victims Fund (VVF) is a state program created to help victims of violent crime with out of pocket expenses.
-These can include medical bills, prescriptions, funeral expenses, and many other expenses.
-The program is administered by the Virginia Workers' Compensation Commission through the Criminal Injuries Compensation Fund.
-For more information, contact email@example.com or 1-800-552-4007.
+Virginia Victims Fund (VVF): The Virginia Victims Fund (VVF), officially the Criminal Injuries Compensation Fund, is a state program created to help victims of violent crime with out-of-pocket expenses.
+Expenses include medical bills, prescriptions, funeral expenses, and many others.
+The program is administered by the Virginia Workers' Compensation Commission.
+For more information, contact firstname.lastname@example.org or 800-552-4007.

 Virginia Workers’ Compensation Act (Code Section 65.2): The Virginia Workers' Compensation Act ("the Act") was enacted on March 21, 1918, and became effective on January 1, 1919.
 The Act was intended to provide a comprehensive benefit structure for injured workers.
 It provides wage loss benefits as well as reimbursement for medical expenses related to the compensable injury.
 The Virginia Workers' Compensation Commission administers the provisions of the Act generally, and acts as an adjudicator where a dispute arises between the parties as to workers' rights or employers' obligations.